giancarlo-garbagnati/homevideosalepredictor/README.md

 ```
 10^RMSE = 1.9822
 ```
-RF3 used GridSearch and cross-validation to determine hyperparameter values of 3000 estimators, a min_samples_leaf of 9, and a min_samples_split of 2 (min number of sampels required to split in an internal node).
+RF3 used GridSearch and cross-validation to determine hyperparameter values of 3000 estimators, a min_samples_leaf of 9, and a min_samples_split of 2 (min number of samples required to split in an internal node).
 This performs relatively as well as the above.
 ```
 10^RMSE = 1.9887
 ```